Archiving Policy

 Digital Preservation Policy

-Digital preservation encompasses processes and activities that ensure information in digital formats is backed up and distributed to guarantee long-term access.
-The journal’s digital content is highly valuable, and measures are in place to ensure both current accessibility and long-term preservation.
-The preservation policy includes the following measures:
+Digital preservation encompasses the processes and activities that ensure information in digital formats is securely backed up and distributed to guarantee long-term access.
+The digital content of the Journal of Public Health and Pharmacy (JPHP) is highly valuable, and appropriate measures are implemented to ensure both current accessibility and long-term preservation.

 Website Archiving

-Our electronic content (website, manuscripts, etc.) is stored on three separate servers.
-The primary server hosts the online content accessible to readers.
-Copies of the content are maintained on two backup servers.
-In the event of a server failure, one of the backup sources can be made online, ensuring that the website remains accessible within 24-36 hours.
+All electronic content, including the journal website and published manuscripts, is stored on three separate servers.
+The primary server hosts the online content accessible to readers, while two backup servers maintain duplicate copies.
+In the event of server failure, one of the backup servers can be activated, ensuring that the website remains accessible within 24–36 hours.

-Our journal is indexed by services that store essential information about the articles.
-Two of these services archive not only metadata but also the electronic versions of the articles.
-Consequently, copies of the articles are available through these systems, providing an alternative access point for the scientific community.
+JPHP is indexed by services that store essential information about the published articles.
+Some of these indexing services archive not only metadata but also the full electronic versions of the articles.
+These services provide an additional access point for readers and the scientific community.

 Self-Archiving

-Authors are permitted to archive the final published version of their articles in personal or institutional repositories immediately after publication.
+Authors are permitted to archive the final published version of their articles in personal, institutional, or other repositories immediately after publication.
+This policy ensures that authors retain long-term access and control over their scholarly work.

 If the Journal Ceases Publication

-We are committed to maintaining our journal’s publication for the foreseeable future.
-In the unlikely event that we are forced to discontinue the journal, all published manuscripts will remain online and accessible to readers for at least 10 years.
-In cases of discontinuation or catastrophic website failure, content will be accessible through the LOCKSS (Lots of Copies Keep Stuff Safe) and CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) systems, which ensure secure and permanent archiving.
+The Journal of Public Health and Pharmacy is committed to maintaining its publication for the foreseeable future.
+However, in the unlikely event that the journal is discontinued, all published manuscripts will remain accessible to readers for a minimum period of 10 years.
+In cases of discontinuation or catastrophic website failure, content will remain available through the LOCKSS (Lots of Copies Keep Stuff Safe) and CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) archiving systems, which ensure secure, distributed, and permanent preservation of digital content.